sandheepg/musings/_posts/2012-05-12-setting-up-rails-in-ubuntu-1204.md

 Once ubuntu is installed on your machine, you can go ahead and update your software using the Update manager tool.
 After this run the following commands to make sure everything is updated.

+{% highlight bash %}
-> sudo apt-get update && sudo apt-get upgrade
+sudo apt-get update && sudo apt-get upgrade
+{% endhighlight %}

 Once the software is updated, browse through lot of free apps using Ubuntu Software Centre and install apps of your choice.
 You might as well want to start with Restricted Extras which installs dvd-codecs, flash, MS core fonts etc. which are licensed by third parties and can’t be shipped with ubuntu.
 Create a directory setup-installers in your home to save any installers downloaded from internet.
 Follow the instructions given below to get start with programming in Rails on Ubuntu.